Ardas2310/Ardas2310/README.md

 # 💫 About Me:
-🔭 I’m currently working on my thesis <br>👯 I’m looking to collaborate with people in the near future<br>🌱 I’m currently learning Software Engineering<br>
+🔭 I’m currently working on my thesis

 ## 🌐 Socials: